 Height Adjustability

 Let’s talk about adjusting the MT64 coilover.
 With six spring positions, fine-tuning your suspension is simpler than ever.
-Pair that with different available spring rates and you can be sure there is a configuration that fits your needs.
+Pair that with different available spring rates and you can be sure there is a configuration for your needs!

 While I really like the premium threaded shock body the BP-51 one has, this setup certainly presents a similar level of adjustment.
 The snap rings that hold the spring perch are beefy, larger than other competitor offerings.